greymatter/hass-config/README.md

 ## System Hardware ##

 ### System ###
-My system is an Intel NUC i3 with 16GB memory and 160GB m2 SSD
+My system is an Intel NUC i3 with 8GB memory and 160GB m2 SSD

 - Aeotec Z-Wave Stick 6
-- SkyLink zigbee thingie ordered
+- SkyConnect (ordered)

 Its connected to IP KVM and run other wise headless in a server cabinet
  - USB devices are routed via USB extensions out of cabinet to minimize inteference with both cabinet and USB 3.0 ports